 AMY GOODMAN: Freeing prisoners of war?

 DANIEL BERRIGAN: Yes, we brought home three flyers who had been captured and imprisoned.
-It was a kind of gesture of peace in the midst of the war by the Vietnamese, during so the-called Tet holiday, which was traditionally a time of reunion of families, and so they wanted these flyers to be reunited with their families.
+It was a kind of gesture of peace in the midst of the war by the Vietnamese, during the so-called Tet holiday, which was traditionally a time of reunion of families, and so they wanted these flyers to be reunited with their families.

 AMY GOODMAN: In Catonsville, was this the first time you were breaking the laws of the United States?

 DANIEL BERRIGAN: No, I had been at the Pentagon in ’67 in—I think it was in October.
 And a great number of us were arrested after a warning from McNamara to disperse.
 And we spent a couple of weeks in jail.
 It was rather rough.
 And we did a fast.
 And we were in the D.C. jail, which was a very mixed lot.
 So I had had a little bit of a taste during that prior year.